VainF/Torch-Pruning/README.md

 ```
 #### Global Pruning

 With the option of global pruning (``global_pruning=True``), adaptive sparsity is allocated to different layers based on their global rank of importance.
-While this strategy can offer performance advantages, it also carries the potential of overly pruning specific layers, resulting in a substantial decline in overall performance.
+While this strategy can offer performance advantages, it also carries the potential of overly pruning specific layers, resulting in a substantial decline in overall performance. **If you're not very familiar with pruning, it's recommended to start by using ``global_pruning=False``.**

 #### Sparse Training